Akal Sena: Betrayal of Painde Khan

 Painde Khan, a Pathan general of the Akal Sena, had double-crossed his former master and mentor, Guru Hargobind, and sided with the Mughal forces.
 Since he served as a general in the Sikh army, he was convinced he could use that as an advantage and persuaded the Mughals to assist him in this affair against a common enemy due to his inner knowledge.
-He was accompanied by Kale Khan the governor of Pehswar, Kutab Khan the faujdar of Jalandhar and his son-in-law Anwar Khan.
-The army was accompanied by looters and jihadists who all together numbered from 52,000 - 100,000.l Painde Khan and the vast majority of his army were killed in the Battle of Kartarpur at the hands of Guru Hargobind during a duel between the two.
+He was accompanied by Kale Khan the governor of Peshawar, Kutab Khan the Faujdar of Jalandhar and his son-in-law Anwar Khan.
+The army was accompanied by plunderers and mujahedeen who all together numbered from 52,000 - 100,000.
+Painde Khan and the vast majority of his army were killed in the Battle of Kartarpur at the hands of Guru Hargobind during a duel between the two.
 In his last moments, the Guru showed mercy for the man he had loved and raised as his own and shielded him from the sun's direct rays with his shield as he lay dying and offered a prayer for him.